What is the deadline for applying for the Fall term?

-Letters of recommendation: These must be submitted electronically through ApplyYourself.
+Letters of recommendation: These must be submitted electronically through GradCAS.
 We require 3 letters of recommendation.

 Personal Statement: The personal statement should include educational and career objectives and their relevance to the goals of the PhD (or Master's) program to which you are applying.
 What are your primary interests within your intellectual and professional goals?
 Is there a particular area of Statistics you like and why?
 And simply, why you want to study in this department.
 If you are applying for a PhD, and if you have any, provide a description of previous research experience you may have had and/or other relevant information related to publications or honors received.

-GRE scores are a required exam and must be self-reported on the application and officially submitted to us.
+GRE scores: The GRE is recommended but not mandatory for PhD applicants.
+It is not required for Master's applicants.
+The scores must be self-reported on the application and officially submitted to us.
 There is no required minimum score.